 The Marlin del Rey Story

 Things started off slow.
-The Catamaran took wear and tear and all the money that came into the business went out for repairs and upgrades.
+The Catamaran took wear and tear and all the money that came into the business went into repairs and upgrades.
 The tour gradually began to have repeat clients and the equipment, service, food and drinks became known as the best in the business.

-Just as the housing market crashed in the US in 2007, Marlin del Rey continued its' progress to becoming the best tour on the water in Guanacaste.
-This was not an easy task since the economy in North America effects the tourism in Costa Rica.
-This also was about the same time that Liberia became an International Airport and a few flights direct would become a reality.
+Just as the housing market crashed in the US in 2007, Marlin del Rey continued its progress to becoming the best tour on the water in Guanacaste.
+This was not an easy task since the economy in North America affects the tourism in Costa Rica.
+This also was about the same time that Liberia became an International Airport and a few direct flights would become a reality.

 In 2010, Marlin del Rey was accommodating daily tours for both private groups and individual travelers on vacation to relax and the big decision became evident: Should we risk it or play it same?

 As things were going as smoothly as they could in Costa Rica, Greg and Jeff decided to take the risk and purchase another catamaran and lay it all on the line.
 With the Liberia Airport and hotels sprouting up in northern Guanacaste, it was time to receive another boat to let the tourists enjoy up north what the surfers down south experienced.
 New Marlin was on its way.

 Keeping things in the family, Greg enlisted a few other nephews to help out on this journey.
 Greg’s oldest nephew was waiting for his new job to become available so he decided to take what he thought was a vacation experience to ST. Croix to help two others sailing the New Marlin across the Caribbean to Colon, Panama.
 Let’s just say it was more of an experience than a vacation.
 The other nephew, Bret, went with Greg and Jeff to Colon, Panama and joined Bill and a couple of crew members to bring the boat through the Panama Canal and up to Costa Rica where she would be flagged and put to work.